heidihendry/camelot/doc/scale.rst

 Considerations for your dataset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This section will describe considerations relevant for using Camelot for
+This section will describe considerations relevant for using Camelot with
-larger datasets on the Camelot server, and offer some guidelines for what the
+larger datasets on a Camelot server, and offer some guidelines for what the
-authors would expect to be reasonable under various scenarios.
+authors would expect to be reasonable configurations under various scenarios.

 Data for Camelot's performance is known for only a small number of scenarios,
 thus the numbers offered are very much guidelines and you may find different